RocketSoftware/BankDemo/tutorial/gettingstarted/eclipse/README.md

 **Viewing data definitions**

-1. Hover over a data item in the Procedure Division to see information about the data item and how ma times it is used in the program.
+1. Hover over a data item in the Procedure Division to see information about the data item and how many times it is used in the program.
 2. Double-click a data item or paragraph name to see the IDE highlights all their occurrences in the code.

 **Breadcrumbs**